Michigan: Pain and Symptom Management for Nurses

 • Aspirin

-Acetaminophen remains one of the most prescribed pain relievers for headache, backache, muscle ache, and joint pain.
-Caution must be used with liver disease and alcohol misuse.
-Dosage must not exceed 3,000 – 4,000 mg/day.
+Acetaminophen remains one of the most prescribed pain relievers for headaches, backache, muscle aches, and joint pain.
+Caution must be used for liver disease and alcohol misuse.
+The dosage must not exceed 3,000 – 4,000 mg/day.

 Adapted from (8).